Quentin's Choux a la Creme

 - Turn down the oven to 300F (150°C) and bake them for 5 more minutes to get them to the right dry consistency.

-- Take out from the oven and place them on a cooling rack (if left on the sheet they tend to soften).
+- Take them out from the oven and place them on a cooling rack (if left on the sheet they tend to soften).

 Once your choux and creme are cool enough to handle, it's time to assemble!